brightway-lca/ecoinvent_migrate/README.md

 Both `generate_technosphere_mapping` and `generate_biosphere_mapping` accept the following input arguments:

 * source_version (str): String representation of an ecoinvent version, e.g. "3.8"
 * target_version (str): String representation of an ecoinvent version, e.g. "3.8"
 * ecoinvent_username (str, optional): Ecoinvent account username
 * ecoinvent_password (str, optional): Ecoinvent account password
 * write_logs (bool, default `True`): Create detailed and high-level logs during mapping file creation
 * output_directory (`pathlib.Path`, default is `platformlibs.user_data_dir`): Directory for the result files

 Note that we **strongly recommend** [permanently setting your ecoinvent user credentials](https://github.com/brightway-lca/ecoinvent_interface?tab=readme-ov-file#authentication-via-settings-object).

 The following input parameters should normally be left to their default values:

 * project_name (str): The Brightway project name into which we install ecoinvent releases to check change report data validity.
 * output_version (str, default is "1.0.0"): [Datapackage version number](https://specs.frictionlessdata.io/data-package/#version)
 * licenses (list, default is CC-BY): Licenses following the [frictionless data datapackage standard](https://specs.frictionlessdata.io/data-package/#licenses)
 * description (str, default is auto-generated): Description of generated datapackage.

 ### How does this library work?

 We start by using [ecoinvent_interface](https://github.com/brightway-lca/ecoinvent_interface) to download the change report Excel file, and the two ecoinvent releases (source and target).
-We need to download the ecoinvent data because the change report is for the unlinked and unallocated "master" data; there are some changes made for the specific system models.
+We need to download the ecoinvent data because the change report is for the unlinked and unallocated "master" data; there are some changes needed for the specific system models.

 For biosphere mapping, we read the Excel file, search around for the correct worksheet and column names, and map the data to "replace" and "delete" sections.
 This is pretty simple.